 - Trains leave Florence for Pisa many time throughout the day so there’s no need to reserve your tickets ahead of time.
 You can purchase them at the kiosks inside the station.
 Depending on the number of stops the train makes, the trip will typically take between 30-60 minutes.

-There’s not much to see in Pisa except the famous leaning tower but alone is well worth the trip.
+There’s not much to see in Pisa except the famous leaning tower but that alone is well worth the trip.
 If you decide to climb to the top, you’ll be treated to a beautiful view of the city.
 The day we were there we were greeted with a torrential downpour of rain!
 We really didn’t get to do anything besides see the tower before catching a train back to Florence.

 Day 7 – Rome